-- Positive fiscal impacts for state and local governments Local governments tend to gain revenue from permitting and zoning fees, utilities, and property taxes.
-"The NAHB estimates that 100 units of affordable housing for families generate the same amount of onetime revenue as does a comparable market-rate property."
-The Center for Housing Policy shows that the impact of a new affordable housing development on nearby property values is more likely to be neutral or positive than negative, often leading to increased local government property tax revenues. - Reducing Foreclosure Risks and Associated Costs Low- and moderate-income households that participate in affordable homeownership programs have a much lower risk of delinquency and foreclosure than similar buyers with prime and subprime loans.
+- rate property."
+The Center for Housing Policy shows that the impact of a new affordable housing development on nearby property values is more likely to be neutral or positive than negative, often leading to increased local government property tax revenues. - Reducing Foreclosure Risks and Associated Costs Low- and moderateincome households that participate in affordable homeownership programs have a much lower risk of delinquency and foreclosure than similar buyers with prime and subprime loans.
 Reducing foreclosures helps stabilizes neighborhoods and saves governments the costs related to property maintenance and/or recovery. - Improving Worker and Employer Attraction and Retention The need for workforce affordable housing is a growing concern.
 The Center for Housing Policy (2011) reports survey results that show large employers acknowledging the lack of affordable housing as an impediment to their ability to hold on to qualified employees. - Increasing the Buying Power of Residents Affordable rent and mortgage payments leave affected families with residual income that is most often used on basic household needs such as food, clothing, healthcare, and transportation.
 These purchases support the economic viability of the local community.

 The Forbes Real Estate Council (2020) notes similar benefits by observing that modern affordable housing (1) attracts diversity, (2) is built on quality that matches or exceeds that of market-rate housing, and (3) provides a boost to local, neighborhood businesses.
-These traits place affordable rentals in such high demand that they stay rented over a long term and thus provide profitable benefits to its developers, builders, financers, and managers.
+These traits place affordable rentals in such high demand that they stay rented over a long term and thus provide profitable benefits to its developers, builders, financiers, and managers.
 The Council also notes that affordable housing rents are reliably paid with the support of vouchers and other subsidies.
 Comparably, luxury properties have occupancy rates that fluctuate with the economy.

 Safe, affordable housing helps to protect public schools, one of our largest public investments.
 Richland County spends over a half a billion dollars each year on schools, our county's largest expenditure.
 Yet, our students perform below state standards on most measures of academic achievement (see latest District Report Cards).
 The high number of homeless and housing insecure students in our schools contribute to this poor performance.
 The National Association of Realtors (2016) documents a consistent relationship between housing stability and educational performance.
 Who can deny the likelihood that a child without certainty about where he or she will sleep is going to present behavioral problems at school?
-Whereas children in stable homes are more likely to complete high school, have lower incidents of misbehavior of all kind, and benefit from the example of their parents successfully managing a large financial commitment by maintaining their home.
+Whereas children in stable homes are more likely to complete high school, have lower incidents of misbehavior of all kinds, and benefit from the example of their parents successfully managing a large financial commitment by maintaining their home.
 Enterprise Community Partners (2014) note the detrimental effects of housing instability on educational performance.
 Students who experience homelessness or constant moves are likely to perform poorly not just for a school year, but throughout elementary school.
 School districts with a critical mass of these students often see high rates of poor performance regardless of their curricular or academic approach.
 As described by Enterprise Community Partners, homeless students often meet with dire consequences.